RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 referenced once, so it's not being used to constrain the type of the return value or other parameters.

-Typescript does not have higher kinded types, so the following is not legal:
+TypeScript does not have higher kinded types, so the following is not legal:

 ```ts
 function length<T extends ArrayLike<unknown>, U>(m: T<U>) {